ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 - Added gossip tracking to the `peer` instance to only gossip new `IP`s to a connection
 - Added `PeerListAck` message to report which `TxID`s provided by the `PeerList` message were tracked
-- Added `TxID`s to the `PeerList` message to unique-ify nodeIDs across validation periods
+- Added `TxID`s to the `PeerList` message to unique-ify NodeIDs across validation periods
 - Added `TxID` mappings to the gossip tracker

 **Validator Set Tracking**